Wheelers Hill Secondary College: Sporting facilities

-Technology facilities

-The school has many computer labs and small pods.
-These are supported by notebooks which add flexibility to the College's learning programs.

 Curriculum

 The school has a number of programs that support its core values of excellence, respect, and creativity.
 Programs such as instrumental music, performing arts, Swimming and Athletics Carnivals, and inter-school sporting programs provide opportunities for students to develop particular skills outside the mainstream classroom.

 The College has a strong pastoral care program supported by a Student Welfare Coordinator, Home Groups, and Sub-School teams at each Year level.
 The College's pastoral programs complement the strong academic and creative traditions of the College.
-The College places a strong emphasis on development and nurturing of leadership skills is a focus of Wheelers Hill Secondary College, and programs such as Year level camps, the Student Representative Council, and VCAL programs are in place to enable this.
+The College places a strong emphasis on development and nurturing of leadership skills is a focus of Wheelers Hill Secondary College, and programs such as Year level camps, the Student Representative Council and Vocational Major programs are in place to enable this.